FedericoPonzi/genereto/docs/content/index.md

 ```

 > 💡 **Tip**: Use the sample project as reference: check out `sample-genereto-project` folder in this repository.
-> The generate project command can be used to clone this repository.
+> The generate project command will basically clone this folder.

 ## CLI Reference